interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 Assets can be transferred between accounts on the same ledger.
 We call these events *book transfers* or just *transfers*.

 A transfer of assets across ledgers requires two or more local book transfers.
 Some system must know the relationship between the two transfers.
-We call this system *connector*.
+We call this system a *connector*.
 The same system may act as both a ledger and a connector.

+The Interledger is a network of independent and diverse ledgers.
+Each account is part of a particular ledger; the Interledger itself is only conceptual.

 ### Architectural Assumptions